jamesrknox/samples/highavailability/three-node-active-active/README.md

 # HA : 3-node active active - Aggregator

-How to build a 3-node active active deployment.
+How to build a 3-node active active deployment with dynamic data distribution policy.

 This is a maven aggregator project consisting of the following maven modules :